CruGlobal/godtools-android/README.md

 6 - After 3 uses longer than 1.5 minutes

 #### Gradle
 Gradle is now used to handle API base URLs.
-While being developed, the application will automatically use the stage API URL.
-Then, once the app is released the production API URL will be used.
-Both URLs can be found in the build.gradle file.
+While being developed, a "debug" version of the APK will be created, which will cause the stage API URL to be used.
+Once the application is released, a "release" version of the APK is created, which will then use the production version of the API URL.
+Both API URLs can be found in the build.gradle file.